 Innovative Energy Technologies Programs (IETP) – Alberta

 The Innovative Energy Technologies Program (IETP) supports the Provincial Energy Strategy (PES), which identifies the need for innovation, research and technology development.
 Announced in 2004, the IETP supports innovative technology development in the production of Alberta’s oil, oil sands, and gas resources.
 It also supports finding commercial technical solutions to the gas-over-bitumen issue to allow the efficient and orderly production of both resources.
 Over time, program costs will be recovered through additional recoverable reserves and increased royalties.
 Successful applicants in the program are provided with royalty adjustments up to a maximum of 30 percent of approved project costs.
 The industry must provide the remaining 70 percent or more of total project costs.
-The total industry/government commitment to important new technologies, assuming full subscription of the program, will be more than CAD800 million.
+The total industry/government commitment to important new technologies, assuming full subscription of the program, will be more than CAD1.15 billion.

 Innovative Clean Energy Fund (ICE) – British Columbia